 EDUC 7705: Assessment and Evaluation in the Content AreaThis course focuses on planning, constructing, analyzing, and applying educational assessment to document student performance for instructional and accountability purposes.
 Specific topics include guidelines for the development of traditional assessment questions, including the use of multiple-choice questions to measure critical thinking and problem-solving skills; guidelines and rubrics for the development and scoring of performance, writing and portfolio assessments; assessing affective outcomes; describing, analyzing and refining data to improve assessment; and the application and interpretation of standardized norm and criterion-referenced measures.
 Additionally, attention will be paid to multicultural assessment procedures and concerns relevant to external assessment programs.

-- Mentor: This program provides degree candidates with authentic, field-based learning experiences.
+- Mentor Form – This program provides candidates with authentic, field-based learning experiences.
 Completion of these experiences often requires the facilitation of an educator (usually a current administrator or Lead Teacher) who agrees to serve as the candidate’s mentor during his or her degree program.
-The mentor operates as part of a learning team with the candidate and university faculty, ensuring the candidate has an opportunity to complete his or her field experiences or working with university faculty and the candidate to identify appropriate alternative experiences.
+The mentor contact operates as part of a learning team with the candidate and university faculty, ensuring the candidate has an opportunity to complete his or her field experiences and/or working with university faculty and candidates to identify appropriate alternative experiences.
 As this program leads to a field addition by the GaPSC, the mentor must meet PSC requirements, as listed on the program Curriculum & Instruction Mentor Form.
 Completed form must be uploaded to graduate application.
 Individuals employed in a private school setting will need to reach out to the Bagwell Certification Officer for further guidance.

 - Complete the Online Graduate Application.